helena-intel/openvino/docs/get_started/get_started.md

 @sphinxdirective
 .. tab:: Linux

-Go to the [Open Model Zoo Demos page](../IE_DG/Samples_Overview.md) and see the "Build the Demo Applications on Linux*" section.
+Go to the :doc:`Open Model Zoo Demos page <omz_demos>` and see the "Build the Demo Applications on Linux*" section.

 .. tab:: Windows

-Go to the [Open Model Zoo Demos page](../IE_DG/Samples_Overview.md) and see the "Build the Demo Applications on Microsoft Windows* OS" section.
+Go to the :doc:`Open Model Zoo Demos page <omz_demos>` and see the "Build the Demo Applications on Microsoft Windows* OS" section.

 .. tab:: macOS

-Go to the [Open Model Zoo Demos page](../IE_DG/Samples_Overview.md) and see the "Build the Demo Applications on Linux*" section.
+Go to the :doc:`Open Model Zoo Demos page <omz_demos>` and see the "Build the Demo Applications on Linux*" section.
 You can use the requirements from "To build OpenVINO samples" above and adapt the Linux build steps for macOS*.

 @endsphinxdirective